Wiener--Ito integral representation in vector valued Gaussian stationary random fields: Introduction. An overview of the results.

-We would like to apply Dobrushin's theory if we are dealing with vector valued stationary Gaussian random field.
-But we cannot do this in a direct way, because Dobrushin's theory applies some results which are valid in their original form only for scalar valued random fields.
-So we have to work out the vector valued version of this theory, and this is the subject of the present work.
+We want to prove the generalization of the results in~\cite{5} for non-linear functionals of vector valued stationary Gaussian random fields.
+The first step of this program is to work out the multivariate version of Dobrushin's theory, and this is the subject of the present paper.

-First we have to find the multivariate version of the spectral and random spectral measure, and this is the subject of Sections~2 and~3.
-Moreover, we need later the notion of spectral measure and random spectral measure corresponding to stationary generalized random fields, and this is the subject of Section~4.
-(The precise definition of the notions mentioned in this introduction will be given in the more detailed discussion of the main text.)